0cyn/bn-dyldsharedcache/README.md

 1. Open Dyld Shared Cache file with BN
 2. Select the Image you would like to disassemble
-3. Wait for the Image to be loaded in
-4. Once you see the prompt to change Views, swap the View type (in the top left corner of the main View) from "DyldCacheExtractor" to Mach-O.
-5. Congrats, you are now reversing the image as if it were a regular Mach-O! :)
+3. Congrats, you are now Reverse Engineering the Mach-O

 ## Description: